giankdiluvi/giankdiluvi.github.io/cdmx.md

 **Possible schedule**
-- Take the Metrobus from Auditorio.
+- Take the Metrobus from Auditorio (double decker).
 If you get a spot at the top, you'll enjoy Reforma Avenue in all its glory.
 - Start at Bellas Artes and walk down Av.
-5 de mayo (pedestrian-only street) towards Zócalo.
+Francisco I Madero (pedestrian-only street) towards Zócalo.
 - Have breakfast at El Cardenal.
 - Walk around Zócalo.
 You can also go into the cathedral.
 - Go to Templo Mayor museum.
+- Hit Colegio San Ildefonso.
 - Walk towards Donceles and explore the second-hand bookstores.
 - Go to Palacio de Minería, MUNAL, and the postal palace.
 - Head back to Bellas Artes and walk along Alameda.
 - Cross Reforma and go to the Monumento a la Revolución.
+- Take the Metrobus back to Auditorio.

 ## Chapultepec